awsdocs/aws-cost-management-user-guide/doc_source/custom-tags.md

-# User\-Defined Cost Allocation Tags<a name="custom-tags"></a>
+# User\-defined cost allocation tags<a name="custom-tags"></a>

 User\-defined tags are tags that you define, create, and apply to resources\.
 After you have created and applied the user\-defined tags, you can activate by using the Billing and Cost Management console for cost allocation tracking\.
-Cost Allocation Tags appear on the console after you've enabled Cost Explorer, Budgets, AWS Cost and Usage Reports, or legacy reports\.
+Cost allocation tags appear on the console after you've enabled Cost Explorer, Budgets, AWS Cost and Usage Reports, or legacy reports\.
 After you activate the AWS services, they appear on your cost allocation report\.
 You can then use the tags on your cost allocation report to track your AWS costs\.
 Tags are not applied to resources that were created before the tags were created\.

 **Note**
 As a best practice, reactivate your cost allocation tags when moving organizations\.
 When an account moves to another organization as a member, previously activated cost allocation tags for that account lose their "active" status and need to be activated again by the new management account\.
 As a best practice, do not include sensitive information in tags\.
-Only a management account in an organization and single accounts that aren't members of an organization have access to the **Cost Allocation Tags** manager in the Billing and Cost Management console\.
+Only a management account in an organization and single accounts that aren't members of an organization have access to the **cost allocation tags** manager in the Billing and Cost Management console\.

-## Applying User\-Defined Cost Allocation Tags<a name="allocation-how"></a>
+## Applying user\-defined cost allocation tags<a name="allocation-how"></a>

 For ease of use and best results, use the AWS Tag Editor to create and apply user\-defined tags\.
 The Tag Editor provides a central, unified way to create and manage your user\-defined tags\.
 For more information, see [Working with Tag Editor](https://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/tag-editor.html) in the [AWS Resource Groups User Guide](https://docs.aws.amazon.com/ARG/latest/userguide/welcome.html)\.